* U.S. crude oil inventories drop 8.95 mln barrels -EIA

 * High global supplies still weigh on market

 * Angola releases large crude export programme

-* China gasoline demand to top out around 2025 -CNPC (Recasts with U.S. inventory data, changes byline, dateline from LONDON)
+* China gasoline demand to top out around 2025 -CNPC (New throughout, updates prices and market activity to settlement)

-U.S. crude inventories dropped for a seventh consecutive week, falling 8.95 million barrels last week to 466.5 million barrels to their lowest since January 2016.
-Including emergency reserves, crude stocks were at 1.15 billion barrels, the lowest levels since October 2015, the Energy Information Administration said.
+U.S. crude inventories dropped for a seventh consecutive week, falling 8.95 million barrels last week to 466.5 million barrels to their lowest since January 2016, the Energy Information Administration said.
+Including emergency reserves, crude stocks were at 1.15 billion barrels, the lowest since October 2015.

-The metric is closely watched by the Organization of the Petroleum Exporting Countries and other oil producers which have curtailed output to boost prices.
+Rising U.S. output could add to global oversupply that prompted the Organization of the Petroleum Exporting Countries and other oil producers to curtail production to boost prices.

 "OPEC and Russia still face an uphill battle in reducing the global supply surplus in the face of growth in output elsewhere and less than compliant behaviour in their midst (Iraq, UAE)," French bank BNP Paribas said.